- Why are we scared of young people? - 7 May 2015

-Cost: Free, however registration essential
+Cost: free but registration essential

-Time: 6-8pm (Registration and refreshments from 5.30pm)
+Time: 5:30-7:30pm (registration and refreshments from 5:00pm)

-About the speakers
+About the seminar

 This event is sponsored by Juvenile Justice NSW and hosted by the Institute of Criminology, Sydney Law School.